gunthercox/mathparse/README.md

 >>> 24
 ```

+## Security

+Mathparse does not employ the use of Python's [`eval` function](https://docs.python.org/3/library/functions.html#eval) when evaluating provided mathematical expressions.
+This is a measure to prevent arbitrary code execution vulnerabilities.
+See https://mathparse.chatterbot.us/postfix/ for additional details.

+## Language Support

+The language parameter must be set in order to evaluate an equation that uses word operators.
+The language code should be a valid [ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) language code.

 ## Installation

 ```bash
 pip install mathparse
 ```

-## Language support

-The language parameter must be set in order to evaluate an equation that uses word operators.
-The language code should be a valid [ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) language code.

 ## Documentation